Three-Day Basics of Oil Painting

 9:30 – 4:30 p.m.

 Connie Winters has become a very popular and sought after teacher of oil painting.
 Although her works are impressionistic, her method of teaching can be used for any style.
-She is one of the few instructors who teach real basics of getting the paint from the pallet to the canvas.
+She is one of the few instructors who teach real basics of getting the paint from the palette to the canvas.

 There will be a demonstration each morning to show how a painting evolves from beginning to almost finish.
 The first day usually starts with a still life to promote the importance of working from life and how to go about it.
 Connie likes to demonstrate painting an interior, and a landscape to show that the same steps can be applied to any situation.